MaximilianHanussek/BOOTABLE/README.md

 The output file will be named `scaling_plot_DATE_TIME.pdf`.
 You will find the pdf file(s) in the BOOTABLE root directory.

+### Generic tools wrapper
+For the case you want to benchmark a tool or other tools that are not part of BOOTABLE you can also do this and benefit of all already implemented BOOTABLE features, like automated scaling benchmarks, meaningful reports and plots or pre-selected datasets.

 ## Results
 BOOTABLE will produce different result files.
 Mainly the most interesting file is the `benchmark_summary_\*.txt` file which you will find in the BOOTABLE root directory.
 The content looks like the following: